KarlKadji/Canadian-Data-Job-Market-Analysis/README.md

 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-- Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+- **Python**: The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
-- - Pandas Library: This was used to analyze the data.
+- - **Pandas Library**: This was used to analyze the data.
-- - Matplotlib Library: I visualized the data.
+- - **Matplotlib Library**: I visualized the data.
-- - Seaborn Library: Helped me create more advanced visuals.
+- - **Seaborn Library**: Helped me create more advanced visuals.
-- Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **Jupyter Notebooks**: The tool I used to run my Python scripts which let me easily include my notes and analysis.
-- Visual Studio Code: My go-to for executing my Python scripts.
+- **Visual Studio Code**: My go-to for executing my Python scripts.
-- Git & GitHub: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub**: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

 # Data Preparation and Cleanup
 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.